udveg/Projects/Projects/Topic_Modelling/BERT.md

 The results demonstrate BERTopic's capability to handle large text corpora and provide meaningful topic representations.
 The use of transformer embeddings significantly improves the quality of topics, while c-TF-IDF and clustering techniques enhance the interpretability of results.
 The visualization tools offer additional insights, making BERTopic a comprehensive solution for topic modeling in NLP.

 ## Conclusion
 This study highlights the effectiveness of BERTopic for topic modeling in natural language processing.
-By integrating transformer-based embeddings with advanced clustering and visualization techniques, BERTopic provides a robust framework for extracting, interpreting, and visualizing topics.
+BERTopic provides a robust framework for extracting, interpreting, and visualizing topics by integrating transformer-based embeddings with advanced clustering and visualisation techniques.
 Future work could explore optimizing BERTopic’s hyperparameters for different types of text data and extending its application to multilingual datasets.

 ## References
 1. Grootendorst, M. (2020).
 BERTopic: Neural topic modeling with BERT.
 Available at: [URL for BERTopic GitHub or documentation]